-Common myrtle shrubs make fantastic additions to almost any garden, especially smaller plots.
+Common myrtle shrubs (Myrtus communis) make fantastic additions to almost any garden, especially smaller plots.
 Myrtle flowers are small and white, produce a sweet, fresh scent, and bloom from summer until fall.
-This article will explain when and how to plant myrtle flowers.
+Here are my essential tips on when and how to plant common myrtle shrubs in your garden.

 What Conditions Do Myrtle Flowers Need?